Alkissourvinos/RealEstateOnlineWebApp/README.md

   return (now - entry.timestamp) < CACHE_EXPIRY;
 };
 ```
 This caching system would significantly reduce API calls.
-Implementation was postponed because I could not get it working with the available time I have in my day to day
+Implementation was postponed due to current time constraints with my day-to-day schedule.

 ## Database Integration
 Communicates with a dedicated API for: